tomfordrumm/image-compressor/README.md

 # Image Compressor

 Simple Vue 3 application for compressing images in the browser.
 It uses [browser-image-compression](https://github.com/Donaldcwl/browser-image-compression) and works completely offline so it can be deployed to any static hosting.
+Styling is handled with [Tailwind CSS](https://tailwindcss.com/).

 ## Usage